SmaugSatou/Discrete-math-Cryptography/README.md

 The `rsa_ctyptosystem.py` module implements the RSA cryptosystem and provides the following functionality:

 - **Key Generation**:
-  - Two large prime numbers `p` and `q` are generated within a specified range.
+  - Two large prime numbers `p` and `q` are generated within a specified range (10,000-50,000).
   - The modulus `n = p * q` is calculated.
   - Euler's totient function `phi = (p - 1)(q - 1)` is computed.
   - A public exponent `e` is chosen such that it is coprime with `phi`.
   - The private exponent `d` is calculated as the modular inverse of `e` modulo `phi`.

-- **Encryption and Decryption**:
+- **Pure RSA Encryption and Decryption**:
-  - Messages are encrypted using the public key `(e, n)` with the formula:
+  - Messages are encrypted using the recipient's public key `(e, n)` with the formula:
     `cipher = (message^e) mod n`.
-  - Encrypted messages are decrypted using the private key `(d, n)` with the formula:
+  - Encrypted messages are decrypted using the recipient's private key `(d, n)` with the formula:
     `message = (cipher^d) mod n`.

-- **Symmetric Encryption**:
-  - A shared secret is exchanged using RSA encryption.
-  - Messages are encrypted and decrypted using a simple symmetric cipher based on character shifts.
+  - For longer messages, the system splits the content into chunks that fit within the RSA key's capacity.
+  - Each chunk is encrypted separately and combined to form the complete encrypted message.

 ### Server